VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 the message until the message recipient retrieves the message and forwards it to the appropriate handler.
-The system includes a number of command handlers that register with the command bus to handle specific types of command.
+The system includes a number of command handlers that register with the command bus to handle specific types of commands.
 For example, the **OrderCommandHandler** class defines handler methods for the **RegisterToConference**, **MarkOrderAsBooked**, and **RejectOrder** commands.
 The following code sample shows the handler method for the **MarkOrderAsBooked** command.
 Handler methods